-Once Woodplumpton Parish has a draft plan they will submit their Plan to Preston Council for Strategic Environmental Assessment and Habitats Directives Assessment screenings.
-Depending on the Screenings, Assessments may be necessary.
+Once Woodplumpton Parish had a draft plan they requested Preston Council to undertake a screening for Strategic Environmental Assessment and Habitats Directives Assessment screenings.
+The result of the screenings was that the Plan did not need a Strategic Environmental Assessment or a Habitats Regulations Assessment.